 Jumping on the fragile is definitely an accident or mishap waiting to happen, especially with a dog as large as the Husky.

 According to the AKC, Huskies are outgoing and mischievous.
-Combine this with that fact that they were bred to pull sleds for 100 miles a day, and you have an “ultra-hyper dog breed.”
+Combine these traits with that fact that they were bred to pull sleds for 100 miles a day, and you have an “ultra-hyper dog breed.”
+Owners will agree with this.

 One owner from Reddit describes her Husky, saying: